oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 TBD

-# Batch Fetching {#batch-fetching}
+# Status List Aggregation {#batch-fetching}

-To allow a Relying Party to fetch all Status Lists for a specific Referenced Token or issuer, an optional mechanism is provided to retrieve a list of URIs to all Status List Tokens called Status List Aggregation.
+Status List Aggregation is an optional mechanism to retrieve a list of URIs to all Status List Tokens, allowing a Relying Party to fetch all relevant Status Lists for a specific type of Referenced Token or issuer.
 This mechanism is intended to support fetching and caching mechanisms and allow offline validation of the status.

 There are two options for a Relying Party to retrieve the Status List Aggregation.
 An issuer MAY support any of these mechanisms: